 "My bed was comfortable," Keevan said with a somewhat forced smile.
 "The humans' attempts at coercion were pathetic.
 I was on my own all the time though and that did hurt.
 I thought a lot about killing myself but I was too afraid."
 He paused, listening.
 "Your heartbeat's still very fast."

 A short time passed.
 Keevan disentangled himself from his sheets and moved to join the other clone.
-"I don't know how to be comforting."
+"I don't know how to be comforting," he said.

 "Neither do I," Weyoun replied after a moment's thought.
 "I think we've forgotten how."